 In other words, this shear flow is an exponential mixer in its own right.
 When combined with the exponential lower bound we establish for the advection--diffusion equation, this example shows that diffusion can suppress mixing even for flows that are essentially optimal exponential mixers within the uniformly bounded Sobolev regime.

 In Chapter~\ref{chap3}, we further show that the \emph{simultaneous} presence of advection and diffusion is crucial for the cascade arrest.
 A pulsed--diffusion system was previously considered in~\cite{feng2019dissipation}.
 By analyzing such a system on $\mathbb{T}^2$, where intervals of pure shear advection alternate with intervals of pure diffusion, we prove that the mixing scale of the solution can decay to zero asymptotically.
-As a result, the solution decays super--exponentially in time.
+As a result, the solution decays super-exponentially in time.
 Compared with our main theorem, this example demonstrates a key physical insight: the sequential application of advection and diffusion, as in the pulsed--diffusion model, cannot reproduce the inhibitory effect that arises when both mechanisms act simultaneously.

 Finally, in Chapter~\ref{chap4}, we construct a three-dimensional example with highly artificial boundary conditions.
-In this carefully designed scenario, preliminary analysis might suggest the potential for super--exponential decay.
+In this carefully designed scenario, preliminary analysis might suggest the potential for super-exponential decay.
 However, a rigorous proof shows that the $L^2$ norm decays only exponentially in time.
-This demonstrates that producing genuine super--exponential decay is fundamentally difficult, even when one is not constrained by physical boundary conditions.
+This demonstrates that producing genuine super-exponential decay is fundamentally difficult, even when one is not constrained by physical boundary conditions.